pradyuprasad/LockedIn/README.md

-# WhatDid - Personal Activity Tracker for macOS
+# LockedIn - Personal Activity Tracker for macOS

-WhatDid is a personal activity tracking application designed for macOS that captures application usage and web activities.
+LockedIn is a personal activity tracking application designed for macOS that captures application usage and web activities.
 It provides insightful summaries and reports to help you understand how you spend your time on your computer.

 ## Features